-I am a Professor at Frederick Community College and the Cyber Pathways Across Maryland (FCC) Program Manager.
-It is at FCC where I teach Introduction to Information Systems and Technology as well as Cybersecurity Fundamentals, along with other classes as needed.
+I am now a Full Time Professor at Frederick Community College and no longer the Cyber Pathways Across Maryland (FCC) Program Manager as the grant period ended in September 2018.
+It is at FCC where I teach Introduction to Information Systems and Technology, as well as, Cybersecurity Fundamentals, along with other classes as needed.

 I do outreach and demonstrations from time to time in the domain of Cybersecurity Awareness.
 I demonstrate various tools and show the pervasiveness of security issues and how it’s fairly easy to mitigate risk, but not necessarily prevent becoming a victim of a cyber related incident.

-I’m also in charge of managing the CIS101 Course (monitoring and supporting fellow instructors, increasing program efficacy, building courses), and as I said above, the FCC CPAM PM.
-CPAM/TAACCCT is a Federally funded program at FCC that, within the span of one semester went from zero declared students to over 150.
+I’m currently in charge of managing the CIS101 Course (monitoring and supporting fellow instructors, increasing program efficacy, building course layout for fellow instructors, etc).
+I said above that the FCC CPAM PM.
+CPAM/TAACCCT is a Federally funded program at FCC that, within the span of one semester went from zero declared students to over 150 and ultimately ended with over 500 students in the channel.
 Within a matter of a few weeks, we spun up several servers, all services, and management of a cybersecurity lab and a virtual presence.
-I’m now starting my 4th year as a Professor in FCC’s CBT Department.
+We’ve extended it to several rooms, added 2 additional rooms to the overall department, and built a new purpose built server room.
+I’m now in my 5th year as a Professor in FCC’s CBT Department.

 a bit more…